quillienlab/quillienlab.github.io/content/_index.md

 We study how the mind works, using a combination of psychology experiments and computational modeling.
 We are based in the School of Philosophy, Psychology and Language Sciences at the University of Edinburgh.

-The lab has a particular focus on how people represent causality, and how causality structures people's mental representations.
+Here are some of the things we are interested in:

-One of the main outputs of our research has been a theory of how people judge the relative causal responsibility of the different factors that led to an event.
-See [here](/Quillien%202020%20actual%20causation.pdf) for a short paper, [here](/Quillien%20&%20Lucas%202023.pdf) for a much longer paper, and [here](/Quillien%20&%20Barlev%202022.pdf) for a fun real-world case study.
+- **Causal explanation**: how do people efficiently communicate the content of their causal models of the world?
+How do they assign causal responsibility?
+One of the main outputs of this line of research has been a theory of how people judge the relative causal responsibility of the different factors that led to an event.
+See [here](/Quillien%202020%20actual%20causation.pdf) for a short paper, [here](/Quillien%20&%20Lucas%202023.pdf) for a much longer paper, and [here](/Quillien%20&%20Barlev%202022.pdf) for a real-world case study.

+- **Theory of mind**: how do people predict and explain the behavior of other agents?
+We have built computational models of how people infer the weight that others put on their welfare (see [here](/Quillien%20Tooby%20and%20Cosmides%202023.pdf) and [here](/Quillien%202023.pdf)), and proposed a new theory of the folk concept of intentional action (see [here](/Quillien%20&%20German%202021.pdf)).

-We are also interested in the role of causality in the structure of everyday concepts.
-See [here](/Quillien%20&%20German%202021.pdf) for the concept of intentional action, and [here](/Quillien%202018.pdf) or [here](/Marchant%20et%20al%202023.pdf) for more general considerations.
+- **The role of causality in conceptual structure**: concepts are in part defined by representations of causal relationships; for example it is part of the concept 'bird' that birds can fly because they have wings.
+See [here](/Quillien%202018.pdf) or [here](/Marchant%20et%20al%202023.pdf) for general considerations, and [here](/Quillien%20&%20German%202021.pdf) for a case study.

 {{</textpic>}}

 We draw on the insights of several different fields, including:

 - **computational cognitive science**: we like to think about the information-processing problems that the mind is designed to solve, at a relatively high level of abstraction.
 To do so we use tools like probability, information theory and causal modeling.

-- **experimental philosophy**: we think that laypeople's intuitions about philosophical questions hold rich insights about how the mind works.
+- **experimental philosophy**: we think that laypeople's intuitions about philosophical questions can hold rich insights about how the mind works.
 Therefore our research draws on, and contributes to, work studying these intuitions.

 - **evolutionary biology**: evolution is a powerful meta-theoretical framework to study how biological systems work, including the human mind.
+In our research, we keep in mind general evolutionary principles, and also sometimes use specific methods like evolutionary game theory.

 ## Selected publications (see full list [here](/publications))